 Critics and users of social media would just often cry boycott or claim that they left the platform years ago.
 Although that is their freedom and that might sound practical, it doesn’t fix the problem for everyone else.

-Give man social media and he will post everything about his day, teach man how to use social media and he will benefit from it in his lifetime.
+Give a man social media and he will post everything about his day, teach a man how to use social media and he will benefit from it in his lifetime.

-If there were competition among these service providers, there won’t be abuses to their power.
-Services will be improved and continue to be improving because of competition.
+If there were competition among these service providers, there won’t be abuses of their power.
+Services will improve and continue to improve because of competition.
 I think the regulation should be focused on antitrust laws to prevent monopoly.

 Lastly, Roger McNamee, author of Zucked, gave this statement during the international lawmaker’s grilling of Facebook execs on Canada amidst the Nancy Pelosi controversy and how things like those could jeopardize elections: “The most effective path to reform would be to shut down the platforms at least temporarily as Sri Lanka did.
 Any country can go first.
 The platforms have left you no choice.
 The time has come to call their bluff.
 Companies with responsible business models will emerge overnight to fill the void.”